Tait (train): 7.25" Gauge

 At Diamond Valley Railway, there is a four car passenger carrying TAIT unit running on occasional open days.
 It is 1/6th full size and can carry 15 passengers.
-This re-creates original carriages 437M+442M+438T+221D.
+This re-creates original carriages 437M+442M(Painted as 67ACPM)+438T+221D.
 It runs on batteries as people get in the way of the overhead wire.

 A 5” gauge 4 car M T T M Tait set appeared in 2024.
 It is very popular amongst miniature train fans.